nclwater/Shetran/docs/Hotstart.md

+# Example for hotstarting a SHETran run
-To run go to program folder and double click on sv4.4.6.exe. then select the rundata file in examples/dunsop-hot1 or examples/dunsop-hot2
+To run go to program folder and double click on sv4.4.6.exe. then select the rundata file in examples/dunsop-hot1 or examples/dunsop-hot2.

 There are two stages to using the hotstart.

-1) Writing the hotstart file.
-See dunsop-hot1.
+## Stage 1: Writing the hotstart file.
+See the example dunsop-hot1.

 The file needs to be present in the rundata file:

     28: hostart file			-------INITIAL CONDITIONS
     input_output_dunsop_hot.txt

-The writinh of the hotstart information then needs setting in the frd file:
+The writing of the hotstart information then needs setting in the `frd` file:

     :FR26 - HOTSTART PARAMETERS
           F      T     0.
 168.

-In this case the data is written every 168 hours to the input_output_dunsop_hot.txt file.
+In this case the data is written every 168 hours to the `input_output_dunsop_hot.txt` file.

-The start of every output time has "time=" and each variable is named before being output.
+The start of every output time has `time=` and each variable is named before being output.
 The code is:

     IF (BHOTPR) THEN
         IF (UZNOW.GE.HOTIME) THEN